Ming conquest of Yunnan

-The Ming conquest of Yunnan was the final phase in the Ming dynasty expulsion of Mongol-led Yuan dynasty rule from China proper in the 1380s.
+The Ming dynasty expelled the Mongol-led Yuan dynasty from China proper in the 1380s.

 Background

 The Hongwu Emperor had sent envoys to Yunnan in 1369, 1370, 1372, 1374, and 1375 to request for its submission.
-Some of the envoys were killed and this was the pretext under which an invasion was launched against the regime in Yunnan, then still loyal to the Northern Yuan.
+Some of the envoys were killed and this was the causa belli under which an invasion was launched against the regime in Yunnan, then still loyal to the Northern Yuan.

 War

 Some 250,000 to 300,000 Han and Hui Muslim troops were mobilized to crush the remaining Yuan-held territory in Yunnan in 1381.

 The Ming General Fu Youde led the attack on the Mongol and Muslim forces of the Northern Yuan.
 Also fighting on the Ming side were Generals Mu Ying and Lan Yu, who led Ming loyalist Muslim troops against Yuan loyalist Muslims.

 The Prince of Liang, Basalawarmi, committed suicide on January 6, 1382, as the Ming dynasty troops overwhelmed the Northern Yuan's Mongol and Muslim forces.
 Mu Ying troops were given hereditary status as military garrisons of the Ming dynasty and remained in the province.